MANAN136SCET/Manan/README.md

 ### Explore Page:

-- Learn about PACE’s instruments: The Explore Page dives into the instruments used aboard the PACE satellite, such as the OCI (Ocean Color Instrument), SPEXone polarimeter, and HARP2.
-Users can interact with visuals and descriptions to learn how each instrument contributes to gathering essential environmental data.
+- Learn about PACE’s instruments: On the Explore Page, users can delve into the science behind the instruments aboard NASA's PACE satellite.
+Detailed explanations of the Ocean Color Instrument (OCI), SPEXone polarimeter, and HARP2 polarimeter are paired with interactive visuals.
+This page is designed to make complex satellite instruments more approachable, explaining how they collect crucial data on ocean color, aerosol properties, and atmospheric particles.
+Each instrument plays a key role in monitoring Earth's climate, and this page provides a digestible, student-friendly introduction to their functions.
+  - Interactive instrument learning: By clicking on the icons or images of the instruments, users are presented with animated descriptions, showing how each one operates in space and collects data.
+This hands-on experience helps users, particularly students, visualize what these sophisticated devices do in the context of Earth sciences.

   ![Explore Page](https://github.com/user-attachments/assets/df82cf2d-3585-43a4-8401-f6d79e24b797)

 ### Lessons Page:

-- Explore lessons on PACE and Earth systems: The Lessons Page provides a structured learning experience.
-It offers interactive, kid-friendly lessons covering topics like PACE's mission, its instruments, and how they help us understand the ocean-atmosphere relationship.
-This page is designed for teachers to introduce ocean literacy in an engaging way for students of all levels.
+- Explore lessons on PACE and Earth systems: The Lessons Page is a cornerstone of the educational aspect of this project.
+It offers structured, interactive lessons for students of various age groups.
+These lessons cover topics like the science behind PACE’s mission, how its instruments work, and the importance of studying Earth’s oceans and atmosphere.
+By engaging students with visual explanations, videos, and quizzes, this page encourages active learning and makes complex scientific concepts more accessible.

+  - Learning modules: Each lesson module is carefully crafted to provide a mix of theory and interactive activities.
+Students can explore how phytoplankton impacts ocean health, or how aerosols affect the atmosphere, by interacting with on-screen simulations and images.
+This makes it easier to understand how the data PACE gathers translates into real-world impacts on the environment.

+  - Self-paced quizzes: After each lesson, students are encouraged to take quizzes to test their understanding.
+This reinforces learning and makes it more engaging for young minds.

   ![Lessons Page](https://github.com/user-attachments/assets/990a2d3b-73f8-48c3-82e3-f404717aa329)

   ![Lesson1 Page (1)](https://github.com/user-attachments/assets/0d70d257-a0cc-4b2f-9afb-d13992c5617a)